SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 }
 ```

-The samples and most templates are already set up to read from `appsettings.json`.
+All of the Steelto samples and most of the .NET templates are already set up to read from `appsettings.json`.

-### Add Commands
+### Adding Commands to Container

-Once you have read in your configuration data, you are ready to add the Hystrix commands to the dependency injection container, thereby making them available for injection in your application.
+Once you have defined your configuration data and read in your configuration, you are ready to add the Hystrix commands to the dependency injection container, thereby making them available for injection into any of your application components.
 There are several Steeltoe extension methods available to help.

 >Adding your commands to the container is not required.
-You can create them at any point in your application.
+You can create them at any point in your application by simply `new'ing` them your self.

 To make your Hystrix commands injectable, use the `AddHystrixCommand()` extension methods provided by Steeltoe in the `ConfigureServices()` method of the `Startup` class, as shown in the following example: